openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 Block Architecture
 ------------------

-I2C slave contains i2c peripheral interface and APB slave interface.
+I2C slave contains i2c slave interface and APB slave interface.
-There are FIFOs and registers for handling communication with external I2C controllers.
+There are FIFOs and CSRs for handling communication with external I2C controllers.

 The figure below is a high-level block diagram of the I2C Slave:-